dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

 The example shown above used a less-crowded field image.
-If there are many stars in the field (i.e. crowded field), it is possible that some stars' borders are attached to other stars, which makes their borders long so that eventually look like a streak.
+If there are many stars in the field (i.e. crowded field), it is possible that some stars' borders are attached to each other, which makes their borders long so that eventually look like a streak.
 In order to check how ASTRiDE works for such crowded field images, ASTRiDE is applied to a relatively crowded-field fits image.
 The following output images show the results.

  <div align="center">
 <img src="./astride/datasets/images/crowded_field.png"><br/>
 [ Streak detection test using the crowded field image ]</div>

-All the three images shown above are automatically generated by ASTRiDE.
+These three images shown above are automatically generated by ASTRiDE.
 As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks (i.e. two bottom panels) that are quite hard to be detected even by eyes.

 ### 6. Application to Astronomical Images

-The following images show the application results of ASTRiDE.
+The following images show the application of ASTRiDE.

 | [ESO DSS2](http://archive.eso.org/dss/dss) image | The Horsehead Nebular |
 |---|---|